jpmv27/tagbar/README.md

 - Add case-insensitive sort option
 - Keep cursor on same tag when toggling 'hide nonpublic' option
 - Update status line when changing buffer or unpausing
+- Add support for per-tab tagbar (experimental)
-- Tab support (experimental): fix broken :tabe when tagbar is visible
+-- Fix broken :tabe when tagbar is visible
-- Tab support (experimental): separate shared and per-tagbar instance data
+-- Separate shared and per-tagbar instance data
-- Tab support (experimental): give each tab its own tagbar buffer
+-- Give each tab its own tagbar buffer
+-- Give each tab its own tagbar instance data

 Changes are licensed under the same terms as the original